mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 Usually *bodhi-mind* is translated in English [as] “the way-seeking mind.”

-I think *way-seeking mind* means kind of aspiration for seeking something... aspiration for the big mind.
-That is the way-seeking mind.
-The aspiration for the Way, or aspiration for the Big Mind.
+I think *way-seeking mind* means kind of aspiration for seeking something... aspiration for the Big Mind.
+That is the way-seeking mind: the aspiration for the Way, or aspiration for the Big Mind.
 So constantly we try to keep this aspiration for the Big Mind and the Way – based on the truth [that] all are Buddha.

 In the *Record of Things Heard*, Book 2, Number 14, Dōgen Zenji [talks] about *Bodhicitta*: